tysonmote/rapper/README.markdown

 The `definition_root` setting in the rapper config is a path to a folder containing more YAML files that define the various types of bundles you want to build (eg. `stylesheets.yml`, `javascripts.yml`) Example definition file:

     ---
-    - source_root: public/javascripts
+    - root: public/javascripts
-    - destination_root: public/assets/javascripts
+    - tag_root: /javascripts
     - suffix: js
     - assets:
       - base: